Flagsmith/flagsmith/docs/docs/deployment/overview.md

   "label": "Does not contain"
  },
  {
+  "value": "IN",
+  "label": "In",
+  "warning": "Check your SDK version supports the IN operator. <a href=\"https://docs.flagsmith.com/clients/overview#sdk-compatibility\">See SDK compatibility docs</a>.", "valuePlaceholder": "Value1,Value2"
+ },
+ {
   "value": "REGEX",
   "label": "Matches regex"
- },
- {
-  "value": "MODULO",
-  "label": "Modulo operation"
  },
  {
   "value": "IS_SET",